Graph

 nodes Get all nodes, consisting of the edge indices and the data.

-num_edges Get the number of edges.
+num_edges Get the number of edges in the graph.

-num_loops Get the number of loops.
+num_loops Get the number of loops in the graph.

-num_nodes Get the number of nodes.
+num_nodes Get the number of nodes in the graph.

 set_directed Set the directed status of the edge at index index, returning the old value.